kavia-common/copy-of-mvp-career-platform-212669-212686/CareerPlatformDatabase/README.md

    - Write SUCCESS to post_process_status.lock when PostgreSQL is healthy

 2) Connect to the DB:
-   psql -h localhost -U appuser -d myapp -p 5000 or
+   psql -h localhost -U appuser -d myapp -p 5001 or
    $(cat db_connection.txt)

 Optional: Run the DB Visualizer (Node.js)
 - The visualizer is optional and should not be part of database health checks.
 It is a convenience tool only.
 - It is NOT started by startup.sh and MUST be run manually if you need it.
+- If started accidentally without Node dependencies installed, it exits gracefully and prints instructions to use ./db_visualizer_start.sh to install deps.
 - PostgreSQL remains healthy on port 5000 whether or not Node/npm are installed.

 Quick start (recommended):